R3Conclave/conclave-core-sdk/README.md

-> :warning: Please note the Conclave SDK is discontinued and is no longer actively maintained.
-Please feel free to fork this repo if you wish to continue making improvements.
+> :warning: The Conclave SDK is discontinued and is no longer actively maintained.
+Feel free to fork this repo if you wish to continue making improvements.
 For any further queries, including use of the Key Derivation Service (KDS), please reach out to [R3](https://www.r3.com/contact/).